smellyshovel/vite-vue-starter-master/README.md

 6. Satisfy all the `TODO`s in `vite.config.ts` and `tailwind.config.cjs`
 7. Run `npm install`
 8. Run `npm run env:prep`
+9. Clear the .github folder's contents
-9. Keep developing the application with all the slave-libs being available
+10. Keep developing the application with all the slave-libs being available

 ## Recommended IDE setup